 In a graduation ceremony, the student (Bachelor, Master, Doctor) officially takes leave of Charles University, taking the academic pledge (in Latin) and receiving a diploma which entitles him or her to use an academic degree.

-The order of the graduation ceremony is stipulated in Appendix 2 of the Code of Matriculation and Graduation Ceremonies(in Czech only).
+The order of the graduation ceremony is stipulated in Matriculation and Graduation Code of CU.
 Graduation ceremonies take place in the Aula Magna of the Carolinum (for graduates of Master's and doctoral programmes) or in the Hall of the ‘House for the Professed’ (Profesní dům) at Malostranské náměstí (Prague’s Lesser Town Square - for Bachelors).
-The graduation ceremonies feature University insignia(in Czech only), and University officials wear academic gowns.
+The graduation ceremonies feature University insignia, and University officials wear academic gowns.

 Charles University holds either separate graduation ceremonies for doctoral graduates of a single faculty, or joint ceremonies for several faculties, depending on the number of graduates.
 Joint graduation ceremonies are organized by the Curriculum and Student Affairs Department of the Rectorate and take place twice a year, in May and November.
 Faculty graduation ceremonies are held by the relevant faculty once or twice a year, depending on the number of graduates.